 "Bobby got me booked in the Gulf Coast area because he was going there.
 Bobby thought I had some ability, and I went there.
 So, I was lucky."

-We invariably talked about Ray Stevens and his impact on the business, when he shared a great story about doing business the old school way.
+We also invariably talked aboutย Ray Stevens and his impact on the business when he shared a great story about doing business the old-school way.

 "I came to San Francisco in 1977 when Pat Patterson, Stevens, and Peter Maivia had left, and the territory was starting to die.
 Bob Roop and I did an angle, and it popped.
 We drew in about fourteen thousand people, and they brought in Ray to be my partner.

-At this point in our conversation, I wanted to stare into the dark heart of the master and ask him about his decision to take the path of the heel.
+At this point in our conversation, I wanted to stare into the master’s dark heart and ask him about his decision to follow the path of the heel.

-Kevin Sullivan told me that it was shortly after his time in Knoxville when he traveled to the Continental Wrestling territory that he really started to embrace the idea of being the antagonist.
+Kevin Sullivan told me thatย shortly after his time in Knoxville when he traveled to the Continental Wrestling territory,ย he really started to embrace the idea of being the antagonist.

 "I always thought that the heel was the ring general, and I wanted to do that.
 I went into bodybuilding and won a few contests, so I became like a narcissistic heel for a while.